lakhani-haya/TimeCapsule/README.md

 # AI Time Capsule

-Transform your diary entries into thoughtful letters to your future self using the power of AI.
+Transform your diary entries into thoughtful letters to your future self using AI.

 ## Description

-AI Time Capsule is an elegant Streamlit-based web application that allows you to write diary entries, then uses an AI language model to rewrite them as thoughtful, motivational letters to your future self.
+AI Time Capsule is a Streamlit-based web application that allows you to write diary entries, then uses an AI language model to rewrite them as thoughtful, motivational letters to your future self.
 Everything runs locally and for free using Hugging Face's open-source models — no API keys or paid services required.

 ## Features